 “The Lord wanted us to enter the Promised Land forty years ago but we did not have enough faith.
 Only Joshua and Caleb believed that the Lord would help us.
 The time is coming soon to enter the Land.
 You must all have courage because the Lord will be with you.
 The Lord has told me that I will not enter the land.”

 (Do you remember how Moses did not honour the Lord and obey him?
-Remember how he hit the rock instead of speaking to it like the Lord said?
+Remember how he hit the rock instead of speaking to it as the Lord said?
 That is why he would not enter the Promised Land.)

 Moses continued to talk to the people, “Now is the time to appoint a new leader.
 He will be the one to take you into the Promised Land.
 Joshua will be your new leader.”
 Moses encouraged Joshua to also have courage and to be a good leader.
 Moses told the people to always obey the Lord.